BlueprintDesignLab/design-analyser/README.md

 - Do not copy brand assets, logos, or proprietary content
 - Do not reproduce unique protected designs verbatim
-- The prompt is framed as “inspired by” public references
+- The analysis is framed as "inspired by" public references
 - You are responsible for compliance with applicable laws/terms

 ## Limits and Reliability